zholos/qml-legacy/README.txt

 an interface to a number of useful mathematical functions from the FDLIBM, Cephes and LAPACK libraries.

-This is the first release of the Q Math Library, version 0.1.1.
-Only the two Windows platforms are currently supported.
+This is the first release of the Q Math Library, version 0.1.2.
+Only Windows and 32-bit Linux are currently supported.

 2. Licensing